+SIMULATION

-RADIATION TREATMENT SIMULATION PLATFORM FOR IORT SUITABLE DEVICES radiance, the treatment simulation software for IORT suitable devices, improves the safety of the procedures by means of a pre-, intra- and post simulation of the treatment, following the requirements from AAPM TF-48 and TG-72 reports, and ICRU.
+Radiance, the treatment simulation software for IORT suitable devices, improves the safety of the procedures by means of a pre-, intra- and post simulation of the treatment, following the requirements from AAPM TF-48 and TG-72 reports, and ICRU.
 In this simulation, it is possible to alter the different parameters of the procedure to evaluate the outcome without stress in the treatment decision-making process.

-TECHNOLOGICAL INNOVATION FOR IORT SUITABLE DEVICES TREATMENT SIMULATION radiance works with either IORT devices like the INTRABEAM® System as well as all IOERT devices like mobile LINACs (MOBETRON, LIAC, NOVAC), and conventional LINACs.
+Radiance works with either IORT devices like the INTRABEAM® System as well as with MOBETRON.

-radiance can be used in all indications for IORT suitable devices.
+Radiance can be used in all indications for IORT suitable devices.
 That includes not only IORT itself, but also intracavity and surface techniques as well.